AlexisGGracia/GRACE-FO-Satellite-Fuel-Leak-Detection-Model/README.md

+## Estimation of Mass Inside Fuel Tanks
-During this research, I explore two methods to estimate and verify fuel leaks in the tanks:
+- During this research, I explore two methods to estimate and verify fuel leaks in the tanks:

 ### **Method A:**